naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Default Metadata | Object Ref | Metadata to use by default when creating background actors and custom metadata for the created actor ID doesn't exist.
 Metadata | Object Ref | Metadata to use when creating background actors with specific IDs.
+Shared Poses | Object Ref | Named states (poses) shared between the backgrounds; pose name can be used as appearance in `@back` commands to set enabled properties of the associated state.
 Scene Origin | (0.5, 0.0) | Reference point on scene to be considered as origin for the managed actors.
 Doesn't affect positioning.
 Z Offset | 100 | Initial Z-axis offset (depth) from actors to the camera to set when the actors are created.
 Z Step | 0.1 | Distance by Z-axis to set between the actors when they are created; used to prevent z-fighting issues.